 See the problem?

-Very few people come to these business card exchanges to buy things.
+For instance, very few chamber members go to Chamber of Commerce meetings to buy things.
 The odds seem to be stacked against the attendees from the beginning.
-So, is it any wonder why most of us come back from these networking functions thinking that we just wasted an hour or two?
+So, it is no wonder why most of most leave these networking functions thinking that we just wasted their time.

-It doesn’t have to be that way.
-By making just a few simple changes to our approach, we can become a center of influence in any room.
-In effect, we can use these meetings as a way to generate significant word-of-mouth-advertising.
+It doesn’t have to be that way, though.
+By making just a few simple changes to your approach, you can become a center of influence in any room.
+You can generate new opportunities for business growth by making valuable connections with other top professionals.
+In effect, we can use these meetings as a way to generate significant word-of-mouth advertising.

 Networking Is Not Selling.
 Instead, Networking Is an Opportunity to Increase Your Sphere of Influence.